-MR. ANDREW UHLIR, Palm Beach TPA Transportation Improvement Program (TIP) Coordinator, noted that staff will be presenting an updated presentation as compared to the slides provided in the agenda backup.
-The changes were based on input received from the Metropolitan Planning Organization (MPO) Advisory Council meetings that occurred following distribution of the agenda packet.

-MR. UHLIR stated performance based measuring has been around since 2012 with MAP-21 (Moving Ahead for Progress in the 21st Century), and requires the FDOT and the TPA to monitor required performance measures, establish targets, and report progress.
-He reviewed the performance measure target due dates and the TPA vision.
-He noted the required safety performance measures that include number and rate of fatalities, number and rate of serious injuries, and number of non-motorized fatalities and serious injuries.
+MR. ANDREW UHLIR, Palm Beach TPA Transportation Improvement Program (TIP) Coordinator, noted the PowerPoint was updated from the slides provided in the agenda backup based on Metropolitan Planning Organization Advisory Council (MPOAC) meetings that occurred following distribution of the packet.
+He stated performance based measuring has been around since 2012 with MAP-21 (Moving Ahead for Progress in the 21st Century), and requires FDOT and the TPA to monitor required performance measures, establish targets, and report progress.
+He reviewed the performance measure target due dates and TPA vision.
+He noted the required safety performance measures include number and rate of fatalities, number and rate of serious injuries, and number of non-motorized fatalities and serious injuries.

 MR. UHLIR noted FDOT's target of Vision Zero, which is zero fatalities and serious injuries for 2018, and the TPA's recommendation based on this same principal.
-He reviewed prior data for the number of fatalities and serious injuries since 2006 and noted that 2017 data will not be available until April 2018.
-He clarified that the data included all city, state and county roads, pedestrians, bicyclists and vehicles after committee member inquiries.
+He reviewed data for the number of fatalities and serious injuries and noted 2017 data will not be available until April 2018.
+He clarified that the data included all County roads, pedestrians, bicyclists and vehicles after committee member inquiries.

-He highlighted the current planning and implementation steps the TPA is taking toward Vision Zero, with the TPA to create a Vision Zero Action Plan by February 2019.
+He continued to review data for the rate of fatalities and serious injuries and number of non-motorized fatalities and serious injuries.
+He highlighted the current planning and implementation steps the TPA is taking toward Vision Zero, including creation of a Vision Zero Action Plan by February 2019 and support of innovative technology.